Data Usage Policy

-digitalIMPACT.io is a project coordinated by the Stanford Center on Philanthropy and Civil Society (Stanford PACS) Digital Civil Society Lab. (“Lab,” “we,” “us,” “our).
-The Lab is committed to transparency and to protecting the privacy of your information.
+The Digital Impact Toolkit (digitalimpact.io) is a project coordinated by the Digital Civil Society Lab at the Stanford Center on Philanthropy and Civil Society (Stanford PACS). (“Lab,” “we,” “us,” “our).
+The Lab is committed to transparency about data use and to protecting the privacy of your personal information.
 This Data Usage Policy is designed to let you know how we collect, use, and disclose information through the websites, mobile applications, and other online services and products (collectively, the “Services”) that link to this Policy.

 Please read the entire Policy before using our Services.
 By using the Services, you consent to the terms of this Policy.

 On May 25, 2018 the European Union’s General Data Protection Regulation (GDPR) will introduce new rules and protections about how organizations use and process personal data about persons in the European Union.
 Read more about the GDPR here.
 Learn about how social sector organizations are navigating these new regulations on the new GDPR hub of the Digital Impact community site.
 You can also read about how Stanford University is addressing the rights of EU data subjects under the GDPR.

 Information We Collect

 You may provide information directly to us in a number of ways.
 For example: